laminas/laminas-mvc-middleware/docs/book/intro.md

 ## Middleware return values

 Your middleware must return a PSR-7 response.
-It is converted back to a zend-http response and returned by the `MiddlewareListener`, causing the application to short-circuit and return the response immediately.
+It is converted back to a laminas-http response and returned by the `MiddlewareListener`, causing the application to short-circuit and return the response immediately.